openqasm/openqasm/source/language/openpulse.rst

     // and offset from each other by the qubit_freq raman_a_frame = Frame(Δ, 0.0)
     raman_b_frame = Frame(Δ-qubit_freq, 0.0)

-    // Waveforms supplied to the Raman beams are just constant

     // Three copies of qubit freq to track phase of each qubit q1_frame = Frame(qubit_freq, 0)